MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_BootDuration** - The duration of application boot in process of the file open.

+- **Data_ClosePreviouslyOpenedMarkers** – In some file open scenarios, closing of a previously opened document takes place before the opening of the current document.
+This time duration between some of the operations that take place in this case is captured in a string value which has the format \<functionId>\<functionValue>\<functionId>\<functionValue>...

 - **Data_Doc_AccessMode** - An enumeration indicating the access mode of the file, e.g. read only, read write.

 - **Data_Doc_AsyncOpenKind** - An enumeration indicating the type of asynchronous flow used to open the file.